 Bruce W. Buchanan proudly represents a family business that has been serving Indianapolis-area families for four generations.
 What started as a small partnership has become one of the leading diversified funeral companies in the United States.

-In May of 1881, Frank W. Flanner became Indiana’s first licensed embalmer and opened a mortuary in downtown Indianapolis.
-In 1887 Charles J. Buchanan joined his brother-in-law in the business, and the Flanner and Buchanan partnership was formed.
-The company was initially funded with money received from a Civil War pension.
+In May of 1881 Frank W. Flanner became Indiana’s first licensed embalmer and opened his business in downtown Indianapolis.
+He had been working at a large funeral establishment, but wanted to strike out on his own.
+In 1887 Charles J. Buchanan, who was Frank’s sister’s husband, joined his brother-in-law in the business, and the Flanner and Buchanan partnership was formed.

 Click and explore our timeline of growth and valuable experience here: